 - Patient care professionals and leaders

-- Clinical group leaders
+- Operational, ambulatory and clinical group leaders

 Several affinity groups and programs will host meetings in conjunction with the conference.
 Association staff will share additional information about those meetings directly with participants.